 You lost your job and your employer has threatened to fight your claim for unemployment benefits.
 Now what?
 Losing your job is bad enough without the added uncertainty of being denied the limited income unemployment compensation provides.
-Knowing your rights and the process to follow will help you collect.
+Knowing your rights and the unemployment claims process to follow will help you collect.

 Filing Your Claim

 Today, most claims begin online.
 Visit www.uc.pa.gov for initial claim filing instructions and for biweekly filing thereafter.
 Be sure to answer the online questionnaire truthfully and completely.
-Intentionally false or misleading answers may not only result in termination of benefits, but may result in action to recover benefits already paid and penalties.
+Intentionally false or misleading answers may not only result in the termination of benefits but may result in action to recover benefits already paid and penalties.

 Notice of Financial Determination

 After filing a claim, you will receive a Notice of Financial Determination which reflects how much your employer(s) reported you earned during your “base year.”
 A “base year” is the first four quarters of the last five full quarters prior to the application for benefits.
 For example, if you filed your claim on May 1, 2015, your base year would be from January 1, 2014, through December 31, 2014.
 Even though May 1st is in the second quarter of 2015, it is not a full quarter.